Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 S700In Committee

-Would require insurance companies to notify policyholders of the use of drones for claims investigation or property assessment.
+Proposes to require insurance companies to notify policyholders when drones are used for claims investigation or surveillance purposes.

 Last action: March 5, 2026